-The Irish Cycling Campaign welcomed these proposed schemes for the protection of the railway infrastructure between Dublin and Wicklow into the future.
+The Irish Cycling Campaign welcomed these proposed schemes for the protection of the railway infrastructure between Dublin and Wicklow into the future, but urged an alternative design incorporating an outer greenway and protective sea wall as part of the railway protection at CCA1.
+They also encouraged the consideration of transparent raised walls to preserve the existing bay views from the passing trains.